-- 3.18 Markets with a post-merger HHI of between 1,000 and 1,800 will be regarded as moderately concentrated.
+- 3.17 Markets with a post-merger HHI of between 1,000 and 1,800 will be regarded as moderately concentrated.
 Mergers producing an increase in the HHI of less than 100 in these markets are unlikely to result in a substantial lessening of competition and normally require no further investigation.
-However, mergers producing an increase in the HHI of more than 100 potentially raise competition concerns and will normally require further investigation. - 3.19 Markets with a post-merger HHI of more than 1,800 will be regarded as highly concentrated.
+However, mergers producing an increase in the HHI of more than 100 potentially raise competitive concerns and will normally require further investigation. - 3.18 Markets with a post-merger HHI of more than 1,800 will be regarded as highly concentrated.
 Mergers producing an increase in the HHI of less than 50 are unlikely to substantially lessen competition, even in a highly concentrated market.
-Mergers producing an increase of more than 50 in the HHI will potentially raise competitive concerns and will normally require further investigation. - 3.20 These two safe harbours are indicative in nature.
+Mergers producing an increase of more than 50 in the HHI will potentially raise competitive concerns and will normally require further investigation. - 3.19 These two safe harbours are indicative in nature.
 While the Commission is unlikely to further assess any mergers which fall below these thresholds, it does not categorically rule out intervention.
-Occasionally, such mergers may still raise competition concerns, for example where it involves a vertically integrated firm with market power in a related upstream or downstream market.
+Occasionally, such mergers may still raise competition concerns, for example where it involves a firm with vertical relationships into another market where the firm has market power.